davepinch/pinchy.cc/content/topics/memes/myanmar-fitness-instructor/youtube.com.md

 ---
-title: "Myanmar Dance Workout during the military coup | Full video"
+title: "Myanmar Dance Workout during the military coup | Full video (youtube)"
 description: This is the highest quality copy of the full video that I could find on YouTube.
 type: youtube
 url: /youtube.com/embed/6r6vnSR0wbI/